Birling Gap Beach

 The village of Alfriston has charming lanes and houses.
-Among many lovely shops, “Much Ado” is one of the best bookshops in the country.
-St Andrew’s Church on the edge of the Cuckmere, is known as the Cathedral of the Downs.
-It was built in the 1370s and is now a Grade I listed building with many of its original features, including its magnificent wooden spire, intact.
+Among many lovely shops, Much Ado is one of the best bookshops in the country.
+St Andrew’s Church, on the edge of the Cuckmere, is known as the Cathedral of the Downs.
+It was built in the 1370s and is now a Grade I listed building with many of its original features intact, including a magnificent wooden spire.

 The Star is a heavenly base for walkers.
-There are walks in every direction, short, long, high and low, level along the bends of the Cuckmere river towards the sea, steep on the Downs and cliffs above.
+‘There are walks in every direction; short, long, high and low, level along the bends of the Cuckmere River towards the sea, steep on the Downs and cliffs above.
 There is nowhere more glorious to walk so close to London.

-These unbeatable natural attractions are matched above all by Gyndebourne, the Christie family opera house only ten miles away.
+These unbeatable natural attractions are matched above all by Glyndebourne, the Christie family opera house only ten miles away.
 It is one of the best and most beautiful small opera houses in the world; its music is always superb and picnics on the lawn in the interval are unforgettable.

-Other lovely houses to visit in the area include Glynde Place, in the village of Glynde and the magnificent FIrle Place, still the home of the Gage family and open for large parts of the year.
-Firle is a wonderful if strenuous walk from the Star.
+Other lovely houses to visit in the area include Glynde Place, in the village of Glynde, and the magnificent Firle Place, still the home of the Gage family and open for large parts of the year.
+Firle is a wonderful, if strenuous, walk from The Star.

-The changing climate has made Sussex perfect for vineyards and more and more vintages are produced, improving all the time.
+The changing climate has made Sussex perfect for vineyards, and more and more vintages are produced, improving all the time.
 Alfriston itself has a huge new vineyard, Rathfinny, and its sparkling wine has won many awards.

 Of the local towns, Lewes is the best preserved and loveliest, with many unusual shops climbing a steep hill to the castle at the crown of the town.
 Brighton, raffish as always, is a lively seaside town with beautiful Regency crescents and George III’s Pavilion.

-Visit all these places, then come home for tea or a glass or two at the Star.
+Visit all these places, then come home for tea or a glass or two at The Star.